magpiemodel/magpiemodel.github.io/_tutorials/t07_RegionalOutputAnalysis.md

 ## Model-internal R-scripts for output analysis

-# Model-internal R-scripts in the config file
+# Model-internal R-script selection in the config file
 In the file *config/default.cfg*, it is possible to specify which R scripts are executed after a model run is finished.
 These R scripts can be found in the folder *scripts/output*.